mohamed1249/Boerschappen-Customer-Event-Prediction/README.md

-# Boerschappen Customer Event Prediction
+ # Customer Event Prediction

 This repository contains code and resources for predicting customer events using an LSTM model.
-The dataset consists of customer events from Boerschappen, and the project involves data preparation, feature engineering, model training, and evaluation.
+The dataset consists of customer events, and the project involves data preparation, feature engineering, model training, and evaluation.

 ## Table of Contents